arkency/posts/posts/2015-06-12-subscribing-for-events-in-rails-event-store.md

 Naming is important!
 If we do not use _convention_ but instead _implicit assumption_ we will realise that it is not that simple and elegant at it looks like.
 Even worse, project tent do grow.
 When you will start using domain events you will want more and more of them.
 You could even want to have several handles for a single event ;) And maybe your handlers will need some dependencies? ...
 Here is the moment when your simple convention breaks!

 ## Make implicit explicit!

-By coding the subscriptions one by one, maybe grouping them in some functional areas (bounded context) and clearly defining dependencies you could have more clear code, less _"magic"_ and it should be easier to reason about how things work.
+By coding the subscriptions one by one, maybe grouping them in some functional areas (bounded context) and clearly defining dependencies you could have more clear code, less _"magic"_ and it should be easier to reason how things work.